Mtendekuyokwa19/AdminDashboard/README.md

  ## Motivation 🧠
  The core motivation was managing and practicinf a new tool,grid.
 Even though this is not corpate sized project I've learnt and practiced a very essential tool.

+ Inspiration also came from the catholic saints, even though the information might be inaccurate lol.

  ## Credits 🤝

  - [Google Fonts](https://fonts.google.com/specimen/Quicksand?query=Quicksand).